 The Master of Fine Arts (MFA) degree in Creative Writing is a 48-hour studio/academic course of study designed to advance and develop students’ intellectual and artistic abilities.
-The University of Alabama MFA Program has long been considered among the best in the nation, renown for its robust visiting writers series, for its spirit of experimentation and flexibility (students may take workshops in any genre, regardless of how they were admitted), and for housing the award-winning Black Warrior Review, which is edited and run entirely by graduate students.
-As well as working alongside our award-winning faculty, Alabama is well-known for its rich tradition of visiting writers.
+The University of Alabama MFA Program has long been considered among the best in the nation, renowned for its robust visiting writers series, for its spirit of experimentation and flexibility (students may take workshops in any genre), and for housing the award-winning Black Warrior Review, which is edited and run entirely by graduate students.
+Students work closely with resident faculty and also take workshops and have manuscript consultations with visiting writers.

 In addition to genre-based writing workshops, MFA students study literature, take a broad range of forms classes, and can choose courses from across the University.
 Working closely with a faculty mentor, students in their final year complete and defend a thesis—typically (but by no means limited to) a book-length manuscript.

 The program can be completed in three years, but all students are guaranteed support for a fourth; many take advantage of this option in order to have a year of intensive focus on the thesis project and to gain additional teaching experience (a minimum of two years in residence is required).

 In sum, the MFA is designed for maximum flexibility to allow students to pursue diverse interests and develop naturally as they grow as writers.